ACCA Registered

 Maintain adequate substance

-You must have genuine economic presence in the UAE — employees, office space (even flexi-desk), and core business decisions made in the UAE.
+You must have genuine economic presence in the UAE.
+This means employees, office space (even flexi-desk), and core business decisions made in the UAE.
 A "brass plate" company with no real activity will not qualify.

 2